-So after a long night at the campervan park we packed up and headed off the the Grand Canyon via Lake Havasu City where of all things you will find London Bridge!
+So after a long night at the campervan park we packed up and headed off the the Grand Canyon.
+Our aim was to arrive for sunset at Mather Point in the Grand Canyon National Park but we first headed via Lake Havasu City where of all things you will find London Bridge!

-From here is was still a long way the the Canyon and I was really struggling to cope with driver Megan.
-I never realised how much one annoying person can get to you on a roadtrip.
-I grin and bear it but the over top American loudness is really stating to grate especially as I seem to be getting quite ill.
-Our road trip takes us along part of the famous Route 66 and wee do a little stop at the town of Seligman for lunch.
+From Lake Havasu it was still a long way the Grand Canyon National Park and I was really struggling to cope with our driver.
+I never realised how much one annoying person can get to you on a road trip.
+I grin and bear it but the over top American loudness was really stating to grate especially as I seem to be getting quite ill.
+Our road trip took us along part of the famous Route 66 and wee do a little stop at the town of Seligman for lunch.

-By the time we get to camp and find our spot to set up I’m really not well.
-The stabbing stomach pains have kicked in and its becoming clear that, put in a nice way, I have a tummy bug.
-Megan leaves us to set up camp while she goes to get pizza.
-I have no idea where from but it’s been decided that we’ll all pitch in for pizza and then head to watch the sunset at Mather Point at the Canyon edge.
-Pizza is probably the last thing I want but its not optional and off she goes.
+After an extended stop we made off again but by the time we arrived at our Grand Canyon camp and find our spot to set up I was really not well.
+The stabbing stomach pains had kicked in and it was becoming clear that, put in a nice way, I had a tummy bug.
+Our tour driver left us to set up camp while she head out to get pizza.
+I have no idea where from but it had been decided that we’d all pitch in for pizza and then head to watch the sunset at Mather Point at the Canyon edge.
+Pizza was probably the last thing I wanted but it was not optional and off she went.

-When she arrives back we all head to Mather Point.
-As soon as we get there I’m in the bathroom either to throw up or…something else but while I’m away Megan gets the rest of the group to close their eyes as she leads them to the Canyon edge so as to surprise them with it’s size.
-Its quite a cool idea but no-one noticed I wasn’t there (which shows what safe hands I’m in) so I just wander to the edge myself and its still impressive.
+When she arrived back with pizza in hand we all headed to Mather Point.
+As soon as there I was in the bathroom either to throw up or…something else but while I’m away our driver gets the rest of the group to close their eyes as she leads them to the Canyon edge so as to surprise them with it’s size.
+Its quite a cool idea but no-one noticed I wasn’t there (which shows what safe hands I’m in) so I just wander to the edge myself and it was still impressive.
 Photos just don’t do it justice.

-We try to find a space in the quite crowed viewing point and out come the pizza boxes.
+We set about trying to find a space in the quite crowed viewing point and out come the pizza boxes.
 For me what could have been an awesome moment of watching the sunset at the Grand Canyon was very much ruined by large crowds and pizza boxes.
 I’m sure to some this sounds perfect but not for me.